For those of you that have been asking about classes, I will be teaching at the Culinary School of the Rockies on January 26, 2009.

 - Cover and cook over low heat 4-5 minutes, until kale is just wilted, stirring occasionally

-- In another large skillet, heat olive oil over medium high heat
+- In another 9 inch skillet, heat olive oil over medium high heat

 - Add chicken cutlets to the pan and sprinkle them with salt and pepper